 SuiteCommerce Advanced takes 1st place again.
 SuiteCommerce Advanced has more global e-commerce options out-of-the-box, while Shopify Plus requires extra customizations and add-ons to achieve the same results.
 However, unless your global e-commerce efforts are extensive, Shopify Plus could likely meet your needs through the use of third-party plugins.

 While both SuiteCommerce Advanced and Shopify Plus provide powerful e-commerce solutions, they excel in solving different kinds of problems.
 A thorough assessment of your company's needs will shed light on which platform might be right for you.
-When you are ready to move forward with implementing an e-commerce solution, we encourage you to get in touch with one of our development partners to unlock the full potential and value for your company.

 For example, if you were to purchase Shopify Plus as your ecommerce platform, you would need to pay approximately $5000 per year for the connection between Shopify and NetSuite.
 You would also need to pay for the implementation of the connection (mapping data).
 If you had SuiteCommerce, you would not need to pay for this connection or the implementation of the mapping.